 Women of All Saints

-The inspiration for Women of All Saints comes from a desire to engage more women of the parish into a community of fellowship.
-Additional opportunities will be presented this year to which women will be invited to enjoy time together while deepening their awareness of God in their lives and the lives of others.
+The inspiration for Women of All Saints comes from a desire to engage women of all ages from the parish into a community of fellowship.
+With one or two events each year plus an annual weekend retreat women are invited to enjoy time together while deepening their awareness of God in their lives and the lives of others.

 An umbrella was chosen as the logo to be a reminder of the protection we have in Christ Jesus.
 The fabric was inspired by a section of stained glass in the St. Francis window in the Gathering Space of the church, complete with raindrops!
 “We are all walking in the reign of Jesus as is depicted by the wording, the cross and ‘J’ of the handle.”